Are Disability Payments Community Property in Arizona?

 Arizona’s community property laws provide the rules about how spouses divide up property when they divorce or separate.
 Money earned during a marriage by either of them – and property purchased with it — is termed community property and belongs equally to each of them.
 Income earned before marriage or after separation is the separate property of the spouse who earned it and belongs solely to him.
 With respect to disability payments, the questions becomes are disability payments community property in Arizona?

 In the case of Helland vs. Helland, 337 P.3d 562 (Ariz.
 Ct.
 App.
 2014) the Arizona Court of Appeals discussed whether payments from a disability insurance policy were community property, belonging equally to both spouses, or the separate property of the disabled spouse.
-It also addressed issues about waste of a community asset and spousal support.
+It also addressed issues about a waste of a community asset and spousal support.

 Kara and Stephen Helland married in 1989 and filed for divorce in 2010.
-For the first half of the marriage Stephen worked as an anesthesiologist, and the couple purchased disability insurance for him with community funds.
-He became disabled in 2000, and was no longer able to work at that career.
+For the first half of the marriage, Stephen worked as an anesthesiologist, and the couple purchased disability insurance for him with community funds.
+He became disabled in 2000 and was no longer able to work at that career.
 He collected disability insurance of about $14,000 per month that would continue until he was 65 years old.
 He also retrained as a pain specialist.
 The couple opened a specialty office and Kara managed the business.
 However, Stephen engaged in criminal conduct and, after some years, lost his license to practice medicine.
 They sold the practice, Kara filed for divorce and he went to jail.

 The main argument at trial concerned the disability payments—whether they were community property as Kara claimed, or Stephen’s separate property.
 A second issue was Kara’s claim that she was entitled to compensation because Stephen wasted a community asset.
-The superior court ruled against her on these issues, but awarded her spousal support for seven years.
+The superior court ruled against her on these issues but awarded her spousal support for seven years.